stairjoke/wenzels.blog/content/privacy/default.en.md

 ## TL;DR
 - I do not use cookies or buy or sell information about you.
 - This website is hosted on servers managed by (link: https://www.hosteurope.de text: HostEurope GmbH target: _blank) and server logs store only anonymized data.
-- I do not embed any third-party content and all links to external websites are marked with an icon: <span class="external">Example.</span>
+- I do not embed any third-party content and all links to external websites are marked with an icon: (link: # text: Example link. target: _blank)
 - I do not use any third-party analytics (no Google Analytics, no HotJar etc.).
-- I use Mastodon, a decentralized micro-blogging service built on AvtivityPub to connect to the Fediverse.
-My user account is managed and run by Indieweb.social and not pat of this website (wenzels.blog).
-According to Indieweb.social their servers are GDPR compliant and located inside the EU.
-See (link: https://indieweb.social/privacy-policy text: indieweb.social's privacy statement target: _blank) and section 5 (below) for more information.
+- I use Mastodon, a third-party, decentralized micro-blogging service.
+My user account (link: https://indieweb.social/@stairjoke text: @stairjoke@indieweb.social target: _blank) is managed and run by Indieweb.social and is not pat of this website (wenzels.blog).

 ## 1. An overview of data protection
 ### General information